traefik/traefik/docs/content/user-guides/cert-manager.md

         kind: Issuer
     ```

 Let's see now how to use it with the various Kubernetes providers of Traefik Proxy.
 The enabled providers can be seen on the [dashboard](../../operations/dashboard/) of Traefik Proxy and also in the INFO logs when Traefik Proxy starts.

-### with an Ingress
+### With an Ingress

-In order to use this certificate with an Ingress, the [Kubernetes Ingress](../../routing/providers/kubernetes-ingress/) provider, this provider needs to be enabled.
+To use this certificate with an Ingress, the [Kubernetes Ingress](../../providers/kubernetes-ingress/) provider has to be enabled.

 !!! info Traefik Helm Chart